-Jeff Friday is in his third season as Bengals assistant strength and conditioning coach.
-He is in his 15th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.
+Jeff Friday is in his fifth season as Bengals assistant strength and conditioning coach.
+He is in his 17th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.

 His tenure with the Ravens included a Super Bowl championship in the 2000 season, when he was named Professional Strength and Conditioning Coach of the Year by a national vote of his peers.

-In Cincinnati, Friday is reunited with Chip Morton, Bengals head strength and conditioning coach since 2003.
-Morton worked in Baltimore as an assistant under Friday from 1999-2001.
+In Cincinnati, Friday has been reunited with Chip Morton, Bengals head strength and conditioning coach since 2003.
+In Baltimore, Morton worked as an assistant under Friday from 1999-2001.

 Marvin Lewis, Bengals head coach, was defensive coordinator in Baltimore during Friday’s first three seasons with the Ravens.